VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 \subsubsection{Lessons Learned}

-The benefits of using VibraForge to build this high-density vibrotactile suit were multi-fold.
-First, scalability (DR1) enabled us to support a large number of actuators and provide highly localized feedback to guide body movement.
-Second, the modular and flexible design (DR4) made the system assembly process as simple as press-fitting the vibration units onto the garment and connecting wires between them.
-The entire process took less than 30 minutes.
-Compared with prior work that used sewing techniques \cite{west2019design,lemmens2009body}, our solution was more flexible and efficient.
-Third, the low latency and high bandwidth communication (DR2) helped deliver almost real-time vibrotactile feedback to users when collisions occurred.
-Participants did not report any perceivable delays during the study.
+Using VibraFogre to build the high-density vibrotactile suit offered several advantages.
+First, scalability (DR1) supported numerous vibration units (116 in total), providing localized feedback for guiding body movements.
+Second, the modular and flexible design (DR4) reduced assembly to less than 30 minutes with simple press-fit attachment and rapid adjustments.
+Third, low latency and high bandwidth communication (DR2) ensured real-time feedback when collisions happened, with no perceivable delays reported.

-Nonetheless, there were several challenges during the process.
-First, the integration of the vibrotactile system into the interactive game design was difficult.
-This was because we had to manually convert the physical layout of units on the body to a virtual layout in the Unity Engine and assign vibration units to their positions.
-This process would have been easier if we could detect the physical positions of the units and generate a virtual mapping automatically.
-Second, two participants reported that vibration units near the waist were not consistently perceived because body movement during fitness training would loosen the contact with garment.
-Our temporary solution was to tighten the suit so that movement was constrained.
-In the future, other methods would be needed to ensure that the vibration units maintained contact with the skin.
+Nonetheless, some challenges arose.
+The process of manually mapping the vibration units to the virtual layout in Unity was rather tedious.
+This could be solved by a localization pipeline that automatically detects vibration units' positions and their relative orders.
+Additionally, two participants reported inconsistent vibrations near the waist due to loosened fabric contact and body movement.
+We addressed the problem by temporarily tightening the suit, but future solutions are needed to ensure consistent skin contact.